Tracking

 Inserted or Modified

-You can query inserted and modified components when iterating by calling inserted, modified or inserted_or_modified on a view before making the iterator. (*_mut versions also exist).
+You can iterate inserted and modified components by calling inserted, modified or inserted_or_modified on a view before making the iterator. (*_mut versions also exist).

 fn run(life: View<Life>, mut is_dead: ViewMut<IsDead>) {